 Statistics show that 50% of your hair may be lost before it becomes noticeable.

 Even though we usually lose hair daily, it does not mean that it’s okay to lose hair.
-Hair loss that is not genetic, however, not a big issue as we also grow hair every day hence the lost hair should easily be replaced.
+Hair loss is not genetic; however, not a big issue as we also grow hair every day; hence the lost hair should easily be replaced.

-Thinning of dreadlocks has become a common thing nowadays with people giving different theories on possible factors that contribute to the thinning of dreads.
+Thinning of dreadlocks has become common nowadays, with people giving different theories on possible factors that contribute to the thinning of dreads.
 Read on to find out some of the legitimate reasons why your dread might be thinning.

 Reasons Why Your Lovely Locks Are Thinning

 This is one of the most common reasons why individuals lose their hair.
 It is also the primary reason why the hair does not grow back at the required rate.

 Without a good diet, your dreadlocks will continue to get thin.
 Some of the things to include in your diet to reduce thinning of your locks include many fruits, greens, proteins, and minerals such as zinc, which help to thicken and strengthen your hair.

 Zinc can be obtained by adding legumes such as berries, potatoes, beans, corn, and asparagus in your diet.